Anthony Bernulf Hodge

 Studies of the colours, patterns and textures that abound in the structure of the landscape.

-Sam was my dog, who companioned me on the long walk in 1990 and hundreds of others too.
+Sam was my dog, who once companioned me on a long walk round the Cornish Coastal Footpath in 1990 and hundreds of others too.
 This picture is a surreal memory across Bodmin moor, influenced by it's foggy illusionary nature, and it's worn rolling exposed tops.
 A fallen windswept branch, a sheep's skull; where ancient drystone banks cast their shadows beside sky water reflections in a bog.
 In reality I never actually took Sam there, always wished I had.
 But one day as the drawing progressed, he walked over it with muddy paws.

 Inspired by the rugged nature of moorland, granite and bleached bones.
 One is invited to 'see' a multitude of structures in this weather worn landscape, and becomes immediately aware of a stark reality at the cutting edge of survival.